Tareen Jahan

-Tareen Jahan (born 26 July) is a Bangladeshi actress, model and singer.
-In 1987 or 1988, she stood first at the reality television competition program Notun Kuri for acting, dancing and storytelling divisions.
-Since then she started working on television as a child artist.
-She won Meril Prothom Alo Awards in 2006, 2007 and 2012.
+Yeasmin Tazreen Jahan Tareen (born 26 July), commonly known as Tareen Jahan, is a Bangladeshi actress, model and singer.
+She is mostly known for her acting career in the television dramas and telefilms.
+In 1985, she stood first at the reality television competition program Notun Kuri for acting, dancing and storytelling divisions.
+She won Meril Prothom Alo Awards three times for her roles in Kotha Chhilo Onnorokom (2006), Maya (2007) and Green Velvet (2012).

 Early life

-Jahan came first in the acting, dancing, and storytelling category in Bangladeshi talent hunt Notun Kuri in 1985.
+Jahan was born to Mohammad Shahjahan (d.
+2021) and Tahmina Jahan.
+In 1985, Jahan stood first in the acting, dancing, and storytelling category in Bangladeshi talent hunt Notun Kuri.
 She took classical music lessons from Hasan Ikram Ullah.
-Seeing Jahan's interest and enthusiasm for dancing, her mother, Tahmina Begum, would send her daughter to Tapan Das Gupta to learn dancing at the age of three and a half years.
-She was the youngest among the five sisters.
+At the age of three, her mother would send her daughter to Tapan Das Gupta to learn dancing.
 She obtained a master's degree in social work from Lalmatia Women's College.
+She is the youngest among the five sisters including Nahin Kazi, a notable beautician and makeup artist.

 Career

-Acting

 Jahan got her first major role as a child actor in the TV serial Ei Shob Din Ratri then she acted on the mega serial named Songsoptok, based on the novel by Shahidullah Kaiser, as a child artist in 1988.
-She started her career as a lead actress in a Bangla drama named Kathalburi against Tauquir Ahmed, aired on ATN Bangla.
-Jahan has appeared in numerous television plays including Eishob Dinratri, Shongshoptok, Ful Baganer Sap, Kotha Chilo Onyorokom, U Turn, Maya, Harano Akash, Rajkonya, Shobuj Velvet and Ogni Bolaka.
-She also acted in many telefilms.
-She acted in two films – Pirit Ratan Pirit Jatan and Kajaler Dinratri.
-As a child actress, she appeared first in the TV serial Eishob Dinratri in a lead role.
-In 1988, a TV serial based on the novel of Shahidullah Kaiser named Shongshoptok featured Jahan in a child role.
+She acted in a film as a child actress in Kathal Burir Bagan (1988), directed by Badal Rahman.
+As an adult, she acted mostly in numerous television plays and teleflims.
+Her notable works plays include Ful Baganer Sap, Kotha Chilo Onyorokom, U Turn, Maya, Harano Akash, Rajkonya, Shobuj Velvet and Ogni Bolaka, and also telefilms like Megher Arale Megh and Ilish.

-Jahan gave voice in two of the Indian-Bangla films for Priyanka Tribedi and Priyanka Bannerji.
-She also voiced Shabnur in one Bangla film.
-Jahan and her two sisters, Shameema Nahrin Jahan Tuhin and Nahin Kazi, owned a production house named Tana, made up of Ta from Tareen Jahan and Na from Nahin Kazi.
-Jahan is no longer involved with this production and owns a new production house named A New Tree Entertainment.
+By 2013, Jahan acted in two films – Pirit Ratan Pirit Jatan and Kajaler Dinratri (2013).
+She then acted in a Bangladesh Liberation War based film, 1971 Shei Shob Din (2023).
+In April 2024, she debuted in Indian Bengali cinema, through the film Eta Amader Golpo, directed by Manasi Sinha.
+Their second collaboration, 5 No Shopnomoy Lane, will be released in December 2024.

+Besides, Jahan voiced for Priyanka Upendra and Priyanka Banerjee in two Indian-Bangla films and also one film for Shabnur.
+She owns a production house, A New Tree Entertainment Production.